wuyichen24/system-design-interview/problems/Build_URL_Shortening_System.md

          - Collecting the first 7 characters can result in a hash collision more easily.
          - If the first 7 characters has a hash collision, recursively append a new predefined string to the long URL and hash the new long URL again, unitl no hash collision.
       - Use base62 conversion
+         - Convert the unique ID (numeric value) of the new row for the URL mapping table from base 10 to base 62.
+         - Example
+            - The long URL is `https://github.com/wuyichen24/grpc-up-and-running/tree/master/ordermgt`.
+            - The new ID for the new row is `1890486390281`.
+            - Convert the ID from base 10 to base 62: `xhy8ewh`.
+            - The short URL will be `https://abc.com/xhy8ewh`.
 - **Uniqueness of short URLs**
    - Factors
       - Number of all possible characters in one digit.